Sullivan County Conservation District

 You could be our next supervisor !

 They are dedicated to conserving the natural resources of Sullivan County as well as the agricultural lifestyle.
 Made up of farmers, businessmen, and concerned citizens, the SCCD board of supervisors meet with the Sullivan County District Conservationist and the SCCD Staff once a month to discuss projects and programs.
 This is a volunteer position.
-If you are interested in becoming an associate board member, please contact us.
+If you are interested in becoming a supervisor or associate supervisor, please contact us.

 David L. Grobe, Chair